12 Pioneer Woman Thanksgiving Tips and Tricks

 Make Your Mashed Potatoes Ahead of Time

-The Pioneer Woman has a truly inspirational recipe for mashed potatoes that involves tons of cream, butter and even cream cheese.
-What’s especially great, however, is that you can make it days before.
-Just mash your potatoes, mix with the creamy ingredients and store in a covered dish in the fridge up to two days.
-On Thanksgiving, remove the dish 45 minutes before it needs to go into the oven, and bake at 350° for about 30 minutes.
-Heaven is a place on earth, and it’s inside this bowl of mashed potatoes.
+The Pioneer Woman makes mashed potatoes a few days before Thanksgiving and suggests that you do the same.
+Grab your Pioneer Woman masher, mash your potatoes, mix with the creamy ingredients and store in a covered dish in the fridge for up to two days.
+On Thanksgiving, remove the dish 45 minutes before it needs to go into the oven and bake at 350°F for about 30 minutes.
+Learn how to make buttery mashed potatoes.